untitaker/hyperlink/README.md

   anchors are considered warnings, meaning that `hyperlink` will `exit 2` if there are *only* broken anchors but no hard 404s.

+* `--sources`: A folder of markdown files that were the input for the HTML `hyperlink` has to check.
+This is used to provide better error messages that point at the actual file to edit. `hyperlink` does very simple content-based matching to figure out which markdown files may have been involved in the creation of a HTML file.

+  Why not just crawl and validate links in Markdown at this point?
+Answer:

+  * There are countless of proprietary extensions to markdown out there for creating intra-page links that are generally not supported by link checking tools.

+  * The structure of your markdown content does not necessarily match the structure of your HTML (i.e. what the user actually sees).
+With this setup, `hyperlink` does not have to assume anything about your build pipeline.

 ## Exit codes

 * `exit 1`: There have been errors (hard 404s)